gowebknot/gowebknot.github.io/tracks/java/_posts/2024-01-22-java-fundamentals.md

 ---
 title: Fundamentals of Java
 feature_image: "https://picsum.photos/2560/600?image=872"
+excerpt: |
-excerpt: Get Started with Java.
+  ### Get Started with Java
   This course will help you get started with the basics of Java, help you with practical assignements and take you to the next level.
+feature_text: |
+  ## Java Fundamentals

 ---
 <!-- more -->